 Now we are ready for another sip.
 The liquor has cooled a bit.
 Repeat the steps above and observe how the tea performs at mid-temperature.
 Are more interesting notes coming out?
 Is the profile consistent?
 Has the liquor texture changed?

 Practicing sipping using the steps above and over time it will become second nature.
 You will find that it’s easy to notice the flavors, aromas, and nuances in tea.
-There are also a wide variety of flavor wheels out there that can help you find the word for that flavor you’ve tasted in the tea.
+There are also a wide variety of tea flavor wheels out there that can help you find the word for that flavor you’ve tasted in the tea.
 But don’t forget, if you’ve never smelled a pine tree before, having the word piney on a flavor wheel will be no help at all.
-So be sure to get out there and try different foods, smell different aromas and get in different places to expand your own tasting “vocabulary” so that you will be able to describe the flavor notes of the tea.
+So be sure to get out there and try different foods, smell different aromas and go to different places to expand your own “tasting vocabulary” so that you will be able to describe the flavor notes of the tea.

 Go beyong flavors